Taste Hack + Pro Tips for Costco's Instant Boba Packs

 How Boba and Tapioca Balls are Made

 Boba is made from the cassava root, boiled, and formed into small balls.
-The chewiness of the boba delivers a very satisfying mouth feel and is what makes this treat so unique.
+The chewiness of the boba delivers a very satisfying mouth feel and makes this treat so unique.

-Typically boba requires 30 minutes or more of cooking time, but these instant boba packs from Costco bring the cook time down to 60 seconds!
+Typically, boba requires 30 minutes or more of cooking time, but these Costco instant boba packs reduce the heating time to 60 seconds!